-Students who have achieved Band 8 or higher in the corresponding Year 9 NAPLAN component (reading, writing and numeracy) have demonstrated the standard required for that component.
-This means that a student who, for example, achieves Band 8 or above in the reading, writing or numeracy components of the Year 9 NAPLAN will be considered to have pre-qualified for that component.
+Students who have prequalified through the corresponding Year 9 NAPLAN component (reading, writing and numeracy) have demonstrated the standard required for that component.
+This means that a student who, for example, achieves the required level or above in the reading, writing or numeracy components of the Year 9 NAPLAN will be considered to have prequalified for that component.

-Students who have not pre-qualified in reading, writing or numeracy are required to sit the corresponding component/s of the OLNA twice before the end of Year 10, unless they demonstrate the required standard.
-If students do not demonstrate the standard by the end of Year 10, they must sit the component/s in Term 1 of Year 11.
+Students who have not prequalified in reading, writing or numeracy are required to sit the corresponding component/s of the OLNA twice before the end of Year 10, unless they demonstrate the required standard.
+If students do not demonstrate the standard by the end of Year 10, they must sit the component/s in Semester 1 of Year 11.
 Subsequently, students may choose when next to sit the component/s.
 Students will have up to six opportunities before completing Year 12 to demonstrate the WACE minimum standards of literacy and numeracy.